MicheleDiSabato/voronoi-functional-anomaly-detection/README.md

 The weighted $H^1$ norm used in the algorithm is:
 $$dist(f_1, f_2) = \|\|f_1 - f_2\|\|^2_{L^2} + \theta \|\|\partial_t f_1 - \partial_t f_2\|\|^2_{L^2}$$

+Note that now the nuclei coincide with the representatives.

 ![](readme_images/H1.PNG)